mia-platform/documentation/docs/runtime_suite/crud-service.md

 acl_read_columns: JSON.stringify(['name', 'author', 'isbn'])
 ```

-Usually this is used by PRE/POST Orchestrator to manage concatenated requestes to CRUD.
+Usually this is used by PRE/POST Orchestrator to manage concatenated request to CRUD.

 ## CRUD Security